khalido/blog/README.md

 ## Content

-Mardown files are processed from the `posts` directory, and jupyter notebooks from the `notebooks` directory.
+Markdown files are processed from the `posts` directory, and jupyter notebooks from the `notebooks` directory.
 This makes it easy to treat them differently.

 At some point I probably need a pages directory too.
 At which point I might as well have a contents folder with posts, notebooks, pages, etc.